pragyaai/nDNA-alertantives/README.md

 # Datasets

 ► For **Spectral Culvature** and **Thermodynamic length** we have used **[SQuAD 2.0](https://huggingface.co/datasets/rajpurkar/squad_v2)** <br>
-► For **Belief Vector Field**, we have used less concrete words .....
+► For **Belief Vector Field**, we have used less concrete words [Dataset Brysbaert 2014 Concreteness](https://norare.clld.org/contributions/Brysbaert-2014-Concreteness)

 # Models